Web Information Systems

 In the Web Information Systems research group, we aim at making web information systems more effective in retrieving, processing and interpreting data generated by humans and machines.

 - To understand what human‐ and machine-generated web data represents in terms of people’s actions, interests, intents, and behaviors on the web.

 - To develop new solutions to meet the fundamental challenges in how systems effectively attribute and exploit semantics for human‐ and machine-generated data, given the size and dynamic nature of the web.

-Our approach towards our objectives of understanding and developing, follows four main research lines:
+Our approach towards our objectives of understanding and developing, combines four main research areas:

 - Data Management

 - User Modeling & Learning Analytics